timvandermeij/sentiment-analysis/README.md

 Now `source ~/.bashrc` and then run `ssh-activate` in order to set up an SSH agent with your key by entering your passphrase.
 We can already use the `pympi` function to run a program locally without problem, however we are not yet done setting up which hosts we can connect to.
 Use `./ssh-setup.sh /scratch/spark/conf/slaves` (after cloning the code from this repository) to set up a hosts file as well as check if all connections are OK.
 If the script complains about bad permissions, run `chown 600 $HOME/.ssh/config`.
 Follow any further instructions from the script and rerun it in case something goes wrong.
 Note that `ssh-activate` must be run every session before using `pympi`, while setup only needs to be done once.

+The final stap is to edit `$SCRATCH/python/bin/activate`.
+Replace:

+    VIRTUAL_ENV="/scratch/scratch/{username}/python"
+    export VIRTUAL_ENV

+with:

+    SCRIPT="${BASH_SOURCE[0]}"
+    pushd `dirname $SCRIPT` > /dev/null
+    SCRIPTPATH=`pwd`
+    VIRTUAL_ENV=`dirname $SCRIPTPATH`
+    popd > /dev/null
+    export VIRTUAL_ENV

+This has to be done to make the virtual environment really relocatable, otherwise we would still have Python 2.6 on the nodes.

-Once all is set up, check whether the Python scripts are distributed as follows: `pympi 8 mpi-test.py "" --hostfile hosts --map-by node`.
+Once everything is set up, check whether the Python scripts are distributed as follows: `pympi 8 mpi-test.py "" --hostfile hosts --map-by node`.

 Additional notes for installing Qt
 ----------------------------------